chanzuckerberg/cellxgene/docs/REST_API.md

     GET /data?obs:tissue=lung&obs:tissue=heart&obs:num_reads=1000,*
 ```

-For a POST request body, the filter encoding is a simple JSON object:
+For a PUT / POST request body, the filter encoding is a simple JSON object:

 - Annotation names are embedded within either a obs or var object
 - Enumerated values (eg, string, boolean categorical) are encoded as an array of options